-4.15 The Council Tax Base is set by Council in January each year.
+4.28 The Council Tax Base is set by Council in January each year.
 It reflects changes, and forecast changes, in the number of properties, the value of exemptions and discounts and the assumed amount to be collected in the year.
-The Council Tax Base for 2024/25, approved in January 2024, will generate an additional £1.475m in the year.
-This includes £0.420m relating to charging an additional premium of properties that have been empty for between one and two years.
-It has been assumed that there will be further growth in the Tax Base in future years that would generate £0.820m in 2025/26 (this includes £0.320m relating to charging an additional premium on "second homes") and £0.500m in 2026/27.
+The Council Tax Base for 2025/26, approved in January 2025, will generate an additional £1.735m in the year.
+This includes the impact relating to charging an additional premium on "second homes".
+It has been assumed that there will be further growth in the Tax Base in future years that would generate £0.500m in 2026/27 and 2027/28.